LuisEduardoR/tileable_texture_and_maps_generator/README.md

 *Roughness map, done by hand by an artist on GIMP.*

 ![3D Rendering](https://github.com/LuisEduardoR/tileable_texture_and_maps_generator/blob/master/Samples/sample01_artist_render.png)
 *3D rendered material, made using the tileable texture and its maps, rendered on Unity Engine.
-(OBS: note that Unity uses a different system for roughness map, information on how to convert roughness map to the map used in Unity is in the TODO file in the Tutorials folder)*
+(OBS: note that Unity uses a different system for roughness, information on how to convert roughness maps to the ones used in Unity is on the "UnityConversion.md" file in the tutorials folder)*

 ---